0xadada/0xadada.github.io/_posts/2020-03-08-warai-otoko.md

 > "I thought what I'd do was, I'd pretend I was one of those deaf-mutes."

+This character deeply resonates with me; he/she is a corporate hacktivist infiltrating micromachine manufacturing corporations that hide an inexpensive cure to a debilitating disease in order to profit from their more expensive but proprietary micromachine treatment.
+They are able to hide their physical presence by editing themselves out of video feeds and surveillance systems in real-time by by superimposing the animated logo over their face.

+The Laughing Man logo has been co-opted by pop culture in advocacy for the Electronic Frontier Foundation and the loose hacktivist collective Anonymous (using the latter's motto <q>We are Anonymous.
+We are Legion.
+We do not forgive.
+We do not forget.
+Expect us.</q>

 Code is up [on github](https://github.com/0xadada/warai-otoko)